Random Forests for time-fixed and time-dependent predictors: The DynForest R package: How to use DynForest R package with a survival outcome?

-Estimated cumulative incidence function (CIF) which in each leaf of a tree can be displayed using \texttt{\$Y\_pred} element of \texttt{\$rf}.
-For instance, the CIF of the cause of interest for leaf 192 can be displayed using the following code:
+Estimated cumulative incidence function (CIF) which in each leaf of a tree can be displayed using \texttt{plot()} function.
+For instance, the CIF of the cause of interest for leaf 251 in the tree 1 can be displayed using the following code:

+CIF of a single tree is not meant to be interpreted alone.
+The CIF should be average over all trees of the random forest.
+For a subject, estimated CIF over the random forest is obtained by averaging all the tree-specific CIF of the tree-leaf where the subject belongs.
+This can be done with the \texttt{plot()} function such as: